ryan-inman/osticket-prereqs/README.md

 <br />

 <p>
-Navigate to the help desk login page and sign in [http://localhost/osTicket/scp/login.php](http://localhost/osTicket/scp/login.php) using the username and password you created earlier.
+Navigate to the help desk login page and sign in [http://localhost/osTicket/scp/login.php] using the username and password you created earlier.
 </p>
 <br />

 <p>
 Congratulations on completing the lab!
+We have successfully installed the open-source help desk ticketing system, osTicket!
 </p>
 <br />